Skip To Main Content

 • Persistent or extreme Level Two infractions

-• Threatening or causing physical or emotional harm
+• Any incident causing physical harm

-• Denial of privileges and/or extracurricular activities
+• Denial of privileges and/or extracurricular activities (as determined by the Lower School Division Head)

-• After-school detention
+• After-school detention (for Third and Fourth Grades only)

 • In-school suspension